Connect to Harness container image registry Using Docker connector

 Since you and the Harness Delegate are already connected to Harness securely, app.harness.io should already be allowlisted and there are no additional connections to worry about.

-In the case that app.harness.io is not allowlisted, please allowlist it before proceeding.
+If app.harness.io is not allowlisted, you must allowlist it before proceeding.

-In general, and as a Best Practice, you should allowlist Harness Domains and IPs.
-See Allowlist Harness Domains and IPs in Delegate Requirements and Limitations.
+As a general best practice, you should allowlist Harness Domains and IPs.
+For more information, go to Allowlist Harness Domains and IPs in Delegate Requirements and Limitations.

 You must create the Harness Docker Connector at the Account level.
 Make sure that you have the Account > Connectors > Create/Edit/View permission for Harness Platform.
 See Permission Reference for details on the list of permissions.

 Click New Connector, and under Artifact Repositories click Docker Registry.